R-Gaurav/train-delay-estimation/README.md

 http://www.ieee-itsc2018.org) and long version of [Arxiv]( https://arxiv.org/abs/1806.02825) and a [tutorial]( https://github.com/R-Gaurav/train-delay-estimation/blob/master/doc/Tutorial.md) on using the code/ model/ data.
-This poject is licensed under GNU GENERAL PUBLIC LICENSE Version 3.
+This project is licensed under GNU GENERAL PUBLIC LICENSE Version 3.

 ## Team